mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 Groats have been transplanted to several worlds in the Aramis subsector, most notably Focaline.

 The groat's sha99V hair lknown as groetlel is the most obvious resource it provides.
 Once sheared, cleaned, and groomed, it has a softness __ and silkiness rivalling the finest synthetic.
 In addition, groatle contains a high concentration of metal salts, which has two beneficial effects.
-First, groatlev cloth is proof against most llfeforms which eat other animal fibers lsuch as various species of Terran rnothsl.
+First, groatlev cloth is proof against most llfeforms which eat other animal fibers lsuch as various species of [[Terra|Terran]] rnothsl.
 Second. a simple chemical treatment brings out an iridescent. shimmering quality which is very attractive.
 Greats are also raised for their meat, which is highly prized by Vargr.

 ### Howood